-Step Together is delivered by the NSW Government as part of an ongoing commitment to fight violent extremism, with more than 240 community groups consulted on the purpose and design of the service.
+Step Together is delivered by the NSW Government Department of Communities and Justice (DCJ), as part of an ongoing commitment to fight violent extremism, with more than 240 community groups consulted on the purpose and design of the service.
 It is not a reporting service, and is not associated with law enforcement.

 ‘Violent extremism’ refers to a person or group who justify or use fear, terror and violence to achieve social, political or ideological change.

 Violent extremism can come from any side of the political spectrum, any religion, race or other grouping.
 The key defining behaviour that makes it a problem for our society is the use of violence to pursue goals for change.

 While there is no single profile of what makes someone turn towards violent extremism, in many cases the path begins with loneliness, social isolation and a need to belong.
 Often this can show up as social problems before it escalates into violent activity.
 Visit our “Help and Support” page for how you can help.

 Countering Violent Extremism or “CVE” work is focused on reducing politically, ideologically or religiously motivated violence in the community.
 CVE is a necessary complement to law enforcement.
 CVE work seeks to reduce the risk of violent extremism by providing early intervention and support to address social, psychological or behavioural issues before they escalate to violent action.